weaviate/weaviate-io/developers/weaviate/concepts/data.md

 <details>
   <summary>What is the maximum number of tenants per node?</summary>

 Although there is no inherent limit of tenants per node, the current limit is from Linux's open file limit per process.
-With a class with 6 props, we could store ~70,000 tenants on a single node before running out of file descriptors.
+With a class with 6 properties, we could store ~70,000 tenants on a single node before running out of file descriptors.

-This number may increase in the future if a proposed feature to implement inactive tenants is implemented.
+Concretely, a 9-node cluster using `n1-standard-8` machines in our tests could hold around 170k active tenants, with 18-19k tenants per node.

-Practically, a 9-node cluster using `n1-standard-8` machines in our tests could hold around 18-19k active tenants.
+These numbers may increase in the future if a proposed feature to implement inactive tenants is implemented.

 </details>